Skip to content

 Madrid (Mbappé + Beckham) vs Andalusia (wealth tax shield)

 Andalusia approved in 2022 a 100% bonus on the Wealth Tax for its residents, following the Madrid model.
 However, Andalusia has no equivalent measure to the Mbappé Law on the regional IRPF quota.
-For a new resident with employment and capital income, Madrid offers the most powerful combination in 2026: Mbappé Law (0% regional IRPF quota) + 100% Wealth Tax bonus + Beckham Law (24% national rate).
+For a new resident with employment and capital income, Madrid offers the most powerful combination in 2026: Mbappé Law (20% investment deduction reducing the regional IRPF component, Ley 4/2024) + 100% Wealth Tax bonus + Beckham Law (24% national rate).
 Andalusia offers only the Wealth Tax bonus without the Mbappé equivalent on IRPF.

 Madrid vs the Basque Country and Navarre (foral regimes)